buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 From these patterns, one could build everything from a house (organising people) to a region (organising towns).
 ‘A Pattern Tap’ remains a central text defining architectural theory, but its impact extends far beyond the realm of architecture.

-{% include figure.html url="/images/ch3/c3-s1-p2-1-small-work-groups.png" alt="A Pattern Language" description="Alexander’s patterns for working spaces emphasise the need for privacy: “When asked to compare five different possible layouts for offices (above), workers consistently chose those layouts in which workgroups were smallest.”
-Those questioned prefer the working spaces on the left, where work is more intimate." %}
+{% include figure.html url="/images/ch3/c3-s1-p2-1-alexander-patterns.png" alt="A Pattern Language" description="Alexander’s patterns include everything from patterns for Flexible Office Space (Pattern 146) to patterns to accommodate a Master and Apprentice (Pattern 83)." %}

 You might be wondering why I’ve dedicated a section of a book on **user interface design** to an **architect**.
 That would be a good question.

-I believe Alexander’s original work (even in architecture, an entirely different discipline) needs to be included, not least as **Alexander is regarded as the father of the pattern language movement in computer science**, which has influenced user interface design as we understand it today.
+I believe Alexander’s original work (even in architecture, an entirely different discipline) needs to be included because **Alexander is regarded as the father of the pattern language movement in computer science**, which has influenced user interface design as we understand it today.

 As the wonderfully archaic [patternlanguage.com](http://www.patternlanguage.com) explains: